 These factors can increase your chances of getting a cold:

 - Age.
-Children younger than six are at greatest risk of colds, especially if they spend time in child-care settings.
+Children younger than 6 are at greatest risk of colds, especially if they spend time in child-care settings.

 - Weakened immune system.
 Having a chronic illness or otherwise weakened immune system increases your risk.

 - Smoking.
-You're more likely to catch a cold and to have more severe colds if you smoke.
+You're more likely to catch a cold and to have more-severe colds if you're exposed to cigarette smoke.

 - Exposure.
 If you're around many people, such as at school or on an airplane, you're likely to be exposed to viruses that cause colds.

 - Acute ear infection (otitis media).
 This occurs when bacteria or viruses enter the space behind the eardrum.
 Typical signs and symptoms include earaches and, in some cases, a green or yellow discharge from the nose or the return of a fever following a common cold.

 - Asthma.
 A cold can trigger an asthma attack.

 - Acute sinusitis.
 In adults or children, a common cold that doesn't resolve can lead to inflammation and infection of the sinuses (sinusitis).